yuvrajIMS/PWMsignal-Arduino-ROS/README.md

 ## Ardunio UNO and Newton Subsea Gripper setup

  > 1.Connect Gripper PWM wire to Ardunio's port 9 (as defined in program)
- >
+ > 2.Connect power cables to BlueRov or provide them 9 - 18 volts (6 Amps)
- > 2.Upload ServoContol code on Ardunio UNO Board (Take code from this repo)
+ > 3.Upload ServoContol code on Ardunio UNO Board (Take code from this repo)
  >
- > 3.Verfy the port address from Arduino IDE
+ > 4.Verfy the port address from Arduino IDE

  # Execution